-Insight Investment is making an intermediary push as advisers struggle with what to do with fixed income investments as the 30-year bond bull market nears its end.
+Insight Investment is making an intermediary push as advisers struggle with what to do with fixed income investments in the face of the 30-year bond bull market nearing its end.

 McCarthy says the fund is appropriate for many advisers who are uncertain about how to position themselves for the end of the bond bull market.